 A one-week cross-cultural immersion experience in San Salvador, El Salvador to observe, assess, and experience some of the realities that inform theological education and the practice of ministry in this country.
-Christian Ethics, Practice of Ministry, or Christian Counseling elective.

 An independent study course for advanced students who desire to undertake intensive, independent research in one or several areas related to Christian Mission.
 By permission and agreement with an appropriate instructor.
-Practice of Ministry elective.
-Prerequisites: CHHM-510; students must also meet current criteria for pursuing independent studies as outlined in Student Handbook.
+Students must also meet current criteria for pursuing independent studies as outlined in Student Handbook.